AzonInc/Doorman/docs/compatibility/hardware-compatibility.md

 There are also some rebranded Niko intercoms which are counterparts of the TCS and Koch ones.

-::: warning
+:::danger READ - BEFORE YOU ORDER
+Since this is a product of reverse engineering, there is no way to be 100% certain that a your intercom will or won't work without testing it yourself.

-Make sure to check the wiring and measure the voltage before ordering a Doorman.
+1. Make sure to check the wiring and measure the voltage before ordering a Doorman.

+2. There is no guarantee that Doorman will work with your intercom due to the fact that every building is wired unique.

-As stated below it is always possible that some other devices (your neighbors) using the P-line are taking too much current so it's not sufficient to power Doorman anymore.
+3. As stated below it is always possible that some other devices (your neighbors) using the P-line are taking too much current so it's not sufficient to power Doorman anymore.

+**You should understand this risk before purchasing.** If you have any questions, please contact me and I will be happy to help!
 :::

 ## Wiring